Skip to main content

 tRPC for Full-Stack TypeScript

 If both your frontend and backend are TypeScript (Next.js, for example), tRPC offers something neither REST nor GraphQL can: end-to-end type safety without code generation.
+If you want to go deeper into TypeScript's type system to make the most of tRPC, our advanced TypeScript patterns guide covers the techniques that make this possible.

 // Server — define your API